Celtis: Pathogens

 The plant pathogenic basidiomycete fungus Perenniporia celtis was first described from a Celtis host plant.

+Habitat Loss

 Some species of Celtis are threatened by habitat destruction.

 Uses

 Several species are grown as ornamental trees, valued for their drought tolerance.
 They are a regular feature of arboreta and botanical gardens, particularly in North America.
 Chinese hackberry (C. sinensis) is suited for bonsai culture; a magnificent specimen in Daegu-myeon is one of the natural monuments of South Korea.

 The berries are generally edible when they ripen and fall.
 C. occidentalis fruit was used by the Omaha, eaten casually, as well as the Dakota people, who pounded them fine, seeds and all.
 The Pawnee used the pounded fruits in combination with fat and parched corn.
+The berries of C. douglasii are also edible, and were consumed by the Mescalero Apaches.

 Hackberry wood is sometimes used in cabinetry and woodworking.
-The berries of some, such as C. douglasii, are edible, and were consumed by the Mescalero Apaches.